-Tom Luschei’s teaching and research interests include international and comparative education, the economics of education, teacher quality and teacher policy, education policy across the Americas, and bilingual education policy and practice.
-The primary focus of his research is the impact and availability of educational resources–particularly high-quality teachers–among marginalized children and youth.
+Tom Luschei is a professor in CGU’s School of Educational Studies, where he teaches and advises MA and PhD students.
+The primary focus of his research is the impact and availability of educational resources—particularly high-quality teachers—among marginalized children and youth.
 He has conducted related research in Africa, Asia, and North, Central, and South America, and he has been invited to present his research in Argentina, Colombia, Hong Kong, India, Indonesia, Mexico, and South Korea.
-In 2013, he was a Fulbright Visiting Scholar at the Universidad de los Andes, Bogotá, Colombia.
+In 2013, he taught a graduate-level class and conducted research as a Fulbright Visiting Scholar at the Universidad de los Andes, Bogotá, Colombia.
 In 2016 he served as a Fulbright Specialist at the Universidad de San Andrés, Buenos Aires, Argentina.
-In 2018, he and colleagues from Michigan State University and the University of Wisconsin were awarded a Lyle Spencer Research Grant to conduct a mixed-methods study of marginalized youth’s secondary education experiences in Colombia, India, and Malawi.
+With colleagues from Michigan State University and the University of Wisconsin, he is currently engaged in a mixed methods study of marginalized youth’s secondary education experiences in Colombia, India, and Malawi, with funding from a Lyle Spencer Research Grant.

 Luschei is the author (with Amita Chudgar) of Teacher distribution in developing countries: Teachers of marginalized students in India, Mexico, and Tanzania (2017, Palgrave Macmillan).
-His research has appeared in numerous scholarly journals, including the American Educational Research Journal, the American Journal of Education, the Comparative Education Review, Education Policy Analysis Archives, Educational Researcher, the International Journal of Educational Development, the International Review of Education, the Phi Delta Kappan, Teachers College Record, and Prospects: UNESCO’s Comparative Journal of Curriculum, Learning and Assessment.
+His recent research has also appeared in numerous scholarly journals, including the Comparative Education Review, Education Policy Analysis Archives, Educational Administration Quarterly, Educational Researcher, the International Journal of Educational Development, and Teachers College Record.

 Co-authored with D. W. Jeong.
 “Teacher sorting within and across schools and nations: A comparative study of South Korea and the United States.”
 Teachers College Record 121, no. 8 (2019).